MysteriousSonOfGod/merge_reponsitories/imagination.md

 I analyzed the previous learning experience.
 I summarize some of my own tips.

 Firstly, I'm confident encough because of my successful experence.
-So I firmly believe that I can finish anything I wanner do.
+So I firmly believe that I can finish anything I wanna do.
 When I was in senior high school, I had done several special things which could be regard as my legendary story.
 I practice playing piano, because I love that.
 Why?
 To be honest, I don't know.
-I just wanner play it and I was looking forward to going home to play some simple music everyday.
+I just wanna play it and I was looking forward to going home to play some simple music everyday.
 Just for fun, for myself, for my love of music.
 I don't care my grades.
 It's a complex state of mind.
 Not only that, I also start practice my handwriting skill.